 Business Banking Options

-While a free business checking account isn't as common for business as it is for personal accounts, some banks now offer it.
-You'll need to shop around for local banks that offer the best fees and terms.
-Over at NerdWallet, you can find a list of free business banking options by state.
+While a free business checking account isn't as common for business as it is for personal accounts, some banks now offer them.
+If you want to avoid paying fees, you'll need to shop around to find out which banks offer free accounts for businesses.

-You can also add a savings account, that can help you save for bills or expenses such as your estimated taxes.
+You can also add a business savings account to help you save for bills or expenses such as your estimated taxes.
 Sometimes, you can earn interest on your savings account.

 Since an LLC, partnership and other business structures are their own entities, you'll need more paperwork for the bank.
-In most cases, you'll need your employer identification number (EIN), business structure paperwork (i.e. Articles of Incorporation for LLC), identification, and possibly your social security card.
+In most cases, you'll need your employer identification number (EIN), business structure paperwork (i.e. Articles of Incorporation for LLC), and identification.

 The process of opening the account is straightforward.
 Simply visit your bank with the needed the paperwork, and the bank staff will set up the account.
 Once it's set up, you'll want to make sure that you use it for all your business transactions such as:

 - Setting up direct deposit from your clients, affiliate programs, or payment processor

 - Paying for goods and services for your business

 Consider getting business financial software to help you keep track of your business income and expenses.
 You can also get business financial phone apps to help you manage business expenses you'll want to track for tax purposes.

 - 8 Steps to Your Business Identity - Introduction & Overview